GnawhDaniel/Connect-Four/readme.md

 ***Additionally, the project allowed me develop my skills with Python's libraries such as PyGame, Numpy, and sockets.

 ## Single Player
-As mentioned above, the code for the minimax algorithm was not originally mine.
+The code for the minimax algorithm is not originally mine.
 While researching the minimax algorithm, I came across KeithGalli's python implementation for the minimax algorithm and used it as a reference for the singleplayer portion of my program.

 Original Code for MiniMax Algorithm: https://github.com/KeithGalli/Connect4-Python.git